huaweicloud/terraform-provider-huaweicloud/docs/resources/drs_job.md

 ```

 Note that the imported state may not be identical to your resource definition, due to some attributes missing from the
 API response, security or some other reason.
-The missing attributes include: `enterprise_project_id`,
+The missing attributes include: `enterprise_project_id`, `force_destroy`,
-`force_destroy`, `source_db.0.password` and `destination_db.0.password`.It is generally recommended running
+`source_db.0.password` and `destination_db.0.password`, `action`, `is_sync_re_edit`, `pause_mode`.
+It is generally
-**terraform plan** after importing a job.
-You can then decide if changes should be applied to the job, or the resource
+recommended running **terraform plan** after importing a job.
+You can then decide if changes should be applied to the
-definition should be updated to align with the job.
+job, or the resource definition should be updated to align with the job.
 Also you can ignore changes as below.

 ```
 resource "huaweicloud_drs_job" "test" {